oncodash/ontoweaver/docs/sections/iterable_data.rst

 ^^^^^^^^^^^^

-You will most probably want to extract data from a JSON list, which means you will just need to understand the `wilcard expression <https://jmespath.org/specification.html#wildcards>`_.
+You will most probably want to extract data from a JSON list, which means you will just need to understand the `wildcards expression <https://jmespath.org/specification.html#wildcards>`_.

 Imagine that you have the following JSON document, containing a table: